Oscuro03/Oscuro03/README.md

 - 👋 Hi, I’m @Oscuro03
-- 👀 I’m interested in Softwere Engineering
+- 👀 I’m in Telecommunication Engineering @Politecnico di MIlano
-- 🌱 I’m currently learning Scientific High School
-- 💞️ I’m looking to collaborate on my programming skills
 - 📫 How to reach me:
      - E-mail: riccobene.silvio@gmail.com
-     - Twitter: @RiccobeneS

 <!---
 Oscuro03/Oscuro03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.